On this page

 Our pension scams action pack provides administrators with guidance on how to proactively educate their members about pension scams and a checklist to help spot them.

-Provides some background for pensions professionals on how to spot potential pension scams, what to do if you suspect a scam and who to contact.
+Provides some background for business advisers on how to spot potential pension scams, what to do if you suspect a scam and who to contact.

 Pension scams scorpion leaflet